jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/magical beast/Jackalwere.md

 Temperature: warm
 Organization: solitary, pair, hunt (1-2 jackalweres and 3-8 jackals), or pack (2-5 plus 3-12 jackals)
 Treasure: standard (leather armor, masterwork battleaxe, other treasure)
-Description: Jackalweres are evil, supernatural jackals born with the ability to assume human form.
-Some folks superstitiously consider jackalweres to be emissaries of evil spirits or wicked desert gods, and it is easy to understand why, as they can take the shape of a human and possess a keen intellect; however, they also have a taste for murder and humanoid flesh.
-In its hybrid form, a jackalwere stands 6 feet tall and weighs 150 pounds.
 Race:
 Class:
 MR: